pogags/Polarization-Twint-Project/README.md

 Have we become more polarized?
 ### Strategy

 The best way to understand what people think about topics in tweets is to utilize language.
-To address our research question, we will be creating data by pulling tweets, and using data science methods to analyze the text data.
+To address our research question, we will be creating data by pulling tweets, and using natural language processing to analyze the text data.

 ### Content